silverbulletmd/silverbullet/libraries/Library/Std/APIs/Navigator.md

 end

--- The events that re-run the source, on top of the ones the panel always -- listens for. `{}` is a plausible spelling of "no refresh, thanks" and has to -- become `nil` to mean it: see keymapKeys, and the plug spreads this list. local function refreshOnEvents(spec) if spec.refreshOn == nil then return defaultRefreshOn end if type(spec.refreshOn) ~= "table" then
+-- The events that re-run the source, on top of the ones the panel always -- listens for.
+No default: a view that wants liveness declares its own -- events. `{}` is a plausible spelling of "no refresh, thanks" and has to -- become `nil` to mean it: see keymapKeys, and the plug spreads this list. local function refreshOnEvents(spec) if spec.refreshOn == nil then return nil end if type(spec.refreshOn) ~= "table" then
     error("navigator.define: refreshOn must be a list of event names") end